robot5000-design/ms3/README.md

 - All code in this project is completely the authors unless otherwise indicated in the code.

-- Movie data API is supplied by https://themoviedb.org
+- Movie data API is supplied by https://themoviedb.org.
+This product uses the TMDb API but is not endorsed or certified by TMDb.

 - Free background image supplied from pixabay.com and are free to use without attribution.